 Doctor Foster (2015–2016)

-You can catch this acclaimed and addictive drama, one of the best British doctor shows, on Netflix.
+You can catch this acclaimed and addictive drama, one of the best British doctor shows, on BritBox.
 Suranne Jones gives a stunning performance as a happily married doctor whose life begins to unravel once she suspects her husband of having an affair.
 It’s a nail-biter as she goes through the twists and turns of suspicion and revelation in this suspenseful binge-watch.

 General Hospital (1963–present)

 One of the greatest hospital shows of all time has to go to the longest-running soap opera in history.
 Chances are, at some point in your life, you’ve caught at least a few episodes of General Hospital, even if that was at your Grandma’s house.
 Set in the fictional Port Charles General Hospital, you’ll find binge-worthy intrigue and romance in a series that’s managed to stay relevant and afloat for almost 60 years.

 Journey back in time and marvel at a young Denzel Washington in this ’80s show.
 Before he was a Hollywood superstar, Washington played a doctor at the woebegone Boston hospital St. Eligius, nicknamed St. Elsewhere for its less-than-stellar reputation.
 Its halls fill with gritty drama and the innovative realism that came to mark later prestige shows.